-Just Breathe is hosting two sound bath events in October.
-Never heard of sound bathing?
-It's pretty much just like it sound, you are bathed in sound.
-Usually the sound of crystal bowls, brass singing bowls, drums, gongs, bells or a combination of any or all of these instruments.
+Never heard of sound meditation or sound bathing?
+It's pretty much just like it sounds, you just let your mind float on the the music as you are bathed in sound.
+Usually it's the sound of crystal bowls, brass singing bowls, drums, gongs, bells or a combination of any or all of these instruments.

 "Maybe getting on the mat is actually making a decision to embrace silence.
 First finding outer silence: no music, no talking, no chatter.
 When that choice is made, then we then have the opportunity to embrace our inner silence.
 This awakening to our inner silence happens because getting on the mat creates the space for our inner silence to arise."

 Awareness: A home practice to enhance grounding and awareness